astrolince/configs/README.md

 ### Virtualbox

+If you'll use only the newest official kernel, you can install it this way:

+`$ sudo pacman -Syu --needed linux57 linux57-headers linux57-virtualbox-host-modules virtualbox virtualbox-guest-iso`

 If you'll use only LTS kernels, you can install it this way:

 `$ sudo pacman -Syu --needed linux-lts linux-lts-headers linux-lts-virtualbox-host-modules virtualbox virtualbox-guest-iso`